-Institutional reform is also defined by Zhao et al. (2021) as "attempts to change the rules affecting human interactions."
-This involves changes in the structure of actions, modes of implementation, crisis management, and interactions with other entities.
-Zhao et al. used the United States as an example, when its president, Franklin D. Roosevelt, implemented the New Deal to address the country's economic collapse from 1929 to 1933.
-Following the implementation of the New Deal, the government reviewed fiscal policies such as cutting civil servants' and pensioners' salaries by 15%, re-stabilizing the banking system, and introducing employment programmes to assist laid-off citizens.
-As a result of the New Deal, the United States' Gross Domestic Product (GDP) was successfully restored to record growth rates of up to 10% until 1941.
-The above definitions show that, institutional reform is the change and improvement of national institutions in order to improve their performance and functions.
-These changes affect the structure, policies, and processes of state institutions, which ultimately increased the efficiency of the government functions.
+Zhao et al. (2021) referred to institutional reform as "attempts to change the rules affecting human interactions."
+This involves changes in the structure of actions, modes of implementation, crisis management and interactions with other entities.
+Zhao et al. used the United States as an example, when its president, Franklin D. Roosevelt implemented the New Deal to address the country's economic collapse from 1929 to 1933.
+Following the implementation of the New Deal, the government reviewed fiscal policies such as cutting civil servants' and pensioners' salaries by 15%, re-stabilising the banking system and introducing employment programmes to assist laid-off citizens.
+As a result of the New Deal, the United States' GDP was successfully restored to record growth rates of up to 10% until 1941.

+The above definitions show that institutional reform is the change and improvement of national institutions to improve their performance and functions.
+These changes affect the structure, policies and processes of state institutions, which ultimately increase the efficiency of government functions.
 In Malaysia, after the PH government took over the federal government from the BN in 2018, the government's main agenda was to implement institutional reform to improve the weaknesses of national institutions, including parliamentary institutions.
-This is because parliamentary institutions experienced significant weaknesses during the era of BN rule due to executive control over parliamentary institutions, the role of the opposition being side-lined, and unfair development funds between government and opposition MPs.
-This article discusses the reform of parliamentary institutions during the PH rule to assess the changes that occurred in parliamentary institutions during the PH rule.
+This is because parliamentary institutions experienced significant weaknesses during the era of BN rule due to executive control over parliamentary institutions, the role of the opposition being side-lined and unfair development funds between the government and opposition MPs.
+This article discusses the reform of parliamentary institutions during the PH rule to assess the changes that occurred in parliamentary institutions during the PH reign.